Streetcars in New Orleans

 The Canal Street Line

-The new Canal Streetcar takes thousands of locals and tourists to work and play each day as it travels the five-and-a-half mile route from the French Market, along Canal Street through the Central Business District of New Orleans and into the Mid-City area.
+The Canal Streetcar takes thousands of locals and tourists to work and play each day as it travels the five-and-a-half mile route from the foot of Canal Street through the Central Business District of New Orleans and into the Mid-City area.
 The line ends at City Park Avenue and the historic city cemeteries.

-A spur line along North Carrollton Avenue connects Canal Street to City Park at Beauregard Circle, where riders can enjoy a 1500-acre urban Eden filled with centuries-old oak trees, an elegant botanical garden, a charming storybook village, and a host of family activities.
+A secondary line along North Carrollton Avenue connects Canal Street to City Park at Beauregard Circle, where riders can enjoy a 1500-acre urban Eden filled with centuries-old oak trees, an elegant botanical garden, a charming storybook village, and a host of family activities.
 To take this spur, hop on any of the Canal Streetcars that say CITY PARK/MUSEUM on the front window sign above the conductor.

 The Riverfront Line

 Hop aboard!
 Let the Riverfront Streetcar take you to New Orleans' most exciting attractions.
 From the quaint shops of the French Market to the new Aquarium of the Americas and beyond, shopping, dining and sightseeing are just a streetcar ride away.
 The Riverfront Line also passes by the famous Riverwalk Marketplace, shops at Canal Place, and Harrah’s Casino.
 Inaugurated August 14, 1988, as the Riverfront Streetcar line, it is the first to open in New Orleans since 1926, when more than 200 miles of street railway crisscrossed the city.
 Long a dream of developers, business people and streetcar enthusiasts, the Riverfront Streetcar line is the first major capital project in New Orleans that combines the resources of the public and private sectors.
 Plans for the development of a riverfront line began in 1986 with a joint application by the Regional Transit Authority, the Riverfront Transit Coalition Group, Inc. and the City of New Orleans to the Federal Transit Administration, an office of the U.S. Department of Transportation.
 Further financial support came from the Downtown Development District and the French Market Corporation.